 significantly.
 The same medicinal combination that worked fine

-depression, the result of physical frustration, the loss of
+the result of physical frustration, the loss of independence, and

 The NPF suggests that a favorite physical hobby such as playing

 a musical instrument be replaced with another, more cognitive

 activity, like attending concerts.
 In addition, many patients

 report that they have continued to work successfully in their jobs,

 pursue their careers, and maintain their social and cultural

 "It is easy to get discouraged," observes Hagestuen.
 "Seeing

 oneself as a victim of a disease can be your own worst enemy.